notesbytom/notesbytom/cisco-asa/asa_mtu_tcpmss.md

 To workaround path MTU issues for TCP traffic, the ASA has a TCP Maximum Segment Size clamping feature enabled by default.
 [The `sysopt connection tcpmss ...` command][1] can be used to change the TCPMSS clamping size (ASA default TCPMSS = 1380 bytes).
+* ASA General Operations CLI Configuration Guide - Interfaces - [Advanced Interface Configuration][5]
+  * Sections: *Configure the MTU and TCP MSS, About the MTU, About the TCP MSS*

 ### TCP MSS Bug